“buried with Him in baptism, in which you also were raised with Him through faith in the working of God, who raised Him

 “buried with Him in baptism”

 The words “buried with” mean to bury together, join in burying, or to be buried with.
 The term “with” indicates a “co” relationship with Jesus Christ.
 This is a co-burial.
 We must bury anything dead.
 When Jesus was buried, we were buried.
 God buried us along with Jesus Christ!
 This burial obviously does not mean that God put us into the same tomb as Jesus and laid us down beside him!

 Colossians describes our burial “with Him” as having already taken place.
 We were identified with Christ in his burial.
-The Bible uses “buried with” in the figurative sense only (Romans 6:4).
+“Buried with” here is only in the figurative sense (Romans 6:4).
 We are identified with Christ in his burial as set forth in his baptism.

 The Christian is both buried and raised with Christ positionally.

 Positional truth is like a prisoner who has been made legally free, but he remains in prison, not knowing that he is free to walk out the door.
 The Christian is legally free from the penalty and consequences of sin.
 God strips the flesh of its legal power over us.
 As God reckons, he identifies us with Christ.
 God cannot see us for Jesus.

 That person that we were before Christ is dead in the sight of God.
 That individual is dead and buried.
-God wants us to reckon as he reckons.
+God wants us to reckon as he reckons us.
 Our position in Christ is eternal, infallible, and unalterable.

 When we act like we did before we came to Christ, we act out of character.
 It is like putting on a Halloween mask.
 When we act like that, we fool those around us.
 We masquerade in make-believe.
 We play the hypocrite.
 No one else may know, but God does.
 God does not want us to pretend that we are not Christians.
 He will haul us off to the woodshed if we do it too often.
 He will not put up with trifling.
 God will allow us to go so far, and then he will pull us up short.